relic374/pixel-railfight/README.md

 ## Guides

-1. Getting_Started.md - Guide for getting started if you wanted to create what this repo has from scratch
+1. Getting_Started.md - Guide for getting started if you wanted to create what this repo has from scratch (obsolete, I paraphrased it above)
 2. File_Refference - Explainations of what every code##.js file contains

 To be added: